B2B Articles - January 19, 2022

 Download our ebook “How B2B Marketers Can Make the Most Impact in 2022” to learn what marketers are doing in 2022 to stand out and succeed.

-A long sales cycle and group buying decision often challenge B2B marketing and sales teams.
+A long sales cycle and group buying decisions often challenge B2B marketing and sales teams.
 If you’re selling an expensive product or services that require a significant investment from your customers, you’re not marketing to someone who’s going to make a split-second decision to purchase.

 Businesses usually have multiple people involved in purchase decisions, have to clear purchases with business units like IT or compliance, and have to ensure they are using their budget wisely.
 Because B2B marketing and sales involves such long awareness-building and research phases, your marketing and sales teams need to be working together to develop content and digital marketing initiatives that will nurture leads through that long process.
 The crux of this challenge lies in identifying what will resonate with the buyer along that journey.